nuttie1/Web-sovelluskehitys-2/README.md

 ```bash
 npm run test-graphql
 ```
 To test the api manually you can access the Apollo Sandbox with `localhost:4002/graphql` or straight in the azure with `/graphql`.

+In the main game page there is a question mark icon that opens a help page.

+## Conclusion
+Project is a fun time killer with ability to compare scores with friends.
+Try to sharpen your cs2 pro scene knowledge.
+Game works without registering (you do not get point).

+Made by Niko Ala-aho, Onni Pajula and Otto Palssa